digimead-specific/sbt-aop/README.md

 License
 -------

-SBT Dependency Manager is licensed to you under the terms of the Apache License, version 2.0, a copy of which has been included in the LICENSE file.
+SBT AOP is licensed to you under the terms of the Apache License, version 2.0, a copy of which has been included in the LICENSE file.
 Please check the individual source files for details.

+Based on aspectj-sbt-plugin by Typesafe.

 Copyright
 ---------